GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/1-Azure-Deployment.md

 ## Option 2: Deploy App Service Only

-This deployment will only create 2 web apps for the Frontend and Backend.
+This deployment will only create 2 web apps for the Chatbot Frontend and Backend.

 ### Run Deployment